Nayan-Ag/Netflix-Clone/Readme.md

 ##
 This i sjust a starting of this project.

-## In the upcoming time there would be the pge for the moviews to be shown and for the recommendations Ai/Ml would be aslo used.
+## In the upcoming time there would be the pge for the movies to be shown and for the recommendations Ai/Ml would be aslo used.

 #